• Skip to main content

 So there was a huge explosion of different Android devices in the market.
 So as Microsoft lost its market share, it dropped licensing fees, but then it was too late (a few years later Microsoft offered a free upgrade to Windows 10 to many users, showing how widespread the idea was).

-To top it all off, there seems to be room in the market for a mass-powered mobile operating system, which was Android, while Apple was already releasing a locked operating system in the premium market.
+To top it all off, it seems there was room in the market for a mass-market mobile operating system, which was Android, while Apple was already releasing a locked-down OS on Buy.

 Gates reported: